Azure-Samples/storage-dotnet-import-export-job-management/README.md

 3. Ship disks to Azure datacenterusing address obtained using `GetLocation` API.
 4. Track your job using REST API using this sample.
 5. Retrieve the Bitlocker key using `GetJob` REST API using this sample.
-6. Ulock your drive and retrieve your data using this key when the disk arrives back to you.
+6. Unlock your drive and retrieve your data using this key when the disk arrives back to you.

 ## Running this sample